stake-house/DecentralizedGraffitiDrawing/README.md

 ## Requirements
 You need python3 with some libraries.
 Install dependencies with `pip install -r requirements.txt`.
-It supports all 4 clients on amd64 and arm64 (raspberry pi & co).
+It should support all four clients on amd64 and arm64 (raspberry pi & co).
+[Note: I didn't test Prysm yet, let me know if it breaks!]

 ## Rocketpool users
 While this tool can be used by any eth2 staker, I want to provide an easy solution for rocketpool beta users.
-It will draw above situation (but on pyrmont).
+The first image we decided to draw on pyrmont is a minimal version of the Ethereum Logo (above situation).
+By following the instructions you can help drawing!
+Once we're done there will be a new image.

 1. **Running the script** \
    1.1 **Using docker** \